anthonyamaro15/Cascade-Tech/README.md

 <br />

+we are using an array as our database, was trying to use postgreSQL but i wasn't sure if i was allow to.
-## if you keep login in it will keep adding new properties after an hour it will delete them.
+If you keep login in it will keep adding new properties after an hour it will delete them.